Website icon Xpert.Digital

-A key issue that Facebook has addressed has been the question of moderating content that violates its terms of service.
-A thorny question that is linked to questions of freedom of expression and how Facebook functions as a public forum.
-Facebook bans violent, sexually explicit and generally offensive material.
-This content is manually flagged by users and reviewed by staff, who determine whether a post has violated certain provisions of company policy.
+A key issue Facebook has addressed has been the moderation of content that violates its terms of service.
+This is a sensitive matter, intertwined with questions of free speech and how Facebook functions as a public forum.
+Facebook prohibits violent, sexually explicit, and generally offensive material.
+This content is manually flagged by users and reviewed by staff who determine whether a post violates specific provisions of the company's policy.
 Twitter and YouTube also use a similar system to monitor content on their social networks.

 Most of this work is outsourced to third parties.
-Content moderators on Facebook are paid far less than regular Facebook employees.
-Annual compensation for content moderators ranges from just $1,404 per year for the moderators working in other countries such as India and Bangladesh to as much as $28,800 per year for the third-party workers working at Facebook in the US .
+Content moderators on Facebook are paid significantly less than regular Facebook employees.
+Annual compensation for content moderators ranges from just $1,404 per year for moderators working in other countries like India and Bangladesh to $28,800 per year for third-party moderators working for Facebook in the US.

 Facebook has struggled to address its content moderation problem.
-In 2009, when the network had just 120 million monthly active users, it employed just 12 people to moderate the content of each user's flagged post.
-With a global reach of approximately 2.3 billion users, the company employs approximately 15,000 people to view and remove violent, sexually explicit and offensive content online.
+In 2009, when the network had only 120 million monthly active users, it employed just 12 people to moderate the content of each user's tagged post.
+Now, with a global reach of approximately 2.3 billion users, the company employs around 15,000 people to review and remove violent, sexually explicit, and offensive content online.

 A core issue Facebook has grappled with has been the question of moderating content that violates its terms and conditions, a thorny question that is intertwined with questions of free speech and how Facebook functions as a public forum.
 Facebook bans violent, sexually explicit, and generally offensive material.
 This content gets manually flagged by users and reviewed by employees, who determine whether a post has violated specific terms in company policy.
 Twitter and YouTube also employ a similar system to monitor content put on their social networks.